yaelShechter/debugger/README.md

 This is a preliminary version.

 How to use (for now):
-Compile files
+- Compile debugger
-Compile the program you want to debug
+- Compile the program you want to debug
-In shell write:
+- In shell write:
 ```shell
 ./debugger <name_of_program>
 ```